-Many California communities face historical exclusion from policy decisions that directly impact their health and quality of life, as a result of intentional program and process design.
-These barriers and ongoing inequities are disproportionate according to the racial, economic, and geographic compositions of communities in California, with significant impacts to tribal and environmental justice communities.
-14 To address ongoing institutional barriers, state agencies need to meaningfully engage historically underrepresented communities in policy-making spaces.
+Many California communities face historical exclusion from policy decisions that directly impact their health and quality of life, often as a result of governmental process design, inaction, or intentional exclusion.
+These barriers and ongoing inequities vary according to the racial, economic, and distinct geographic circumstances of individual communities in California, with tribal and environmental justice communities experiencing disproportionate impacts.
+To address ongoing institutional barriers, OPC will take action to meaningfully engage underrepresented communities in policy-making spaces.